EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 ### Examining five approaches

-Comma-separated value (csv) files are one of the most common file formats used in data analysis.
-Occasionally, we need to import multiple csv files, each having many columns (say 10 - 20, or more), which we need to row bind together to produce a single large data frame or data table object.
-We examine here five different approaches to that task, increasing the efficiency of each consecutive step.
+The problem we consider here is different from looking for the fastest way to read one large csv file into memory.
+In our use case we need to import multiple csv files (say 10 or more), each having many columns (say 10 or more), which we need to row bind together to produce a single large data frame or data table object.
+The approaches we consider increase in efficiency at each consecutive step.

-The variable `files` in the code below is a character vector containing the names of a number of csv files, for example as produced by `list.files()`.
+The variable `files` in the code below is a character vector containing a list with names of csv files, for example as produced by `list.files()`.
 Here are the five approaches:

 #### 1. Sequentially reading and binding all data frames